yugabyte/yugabyte-db/docs/content/preview/drivers-orms/nodejs/postgres-node-driver.md

 ## CRUD operations

-The following sections demonstrate how to perform common tasks required for Python application development using the PostgreSQL node-postgres smart driver.
+The following sections demonstrate how to perform common tasks required for Node.js application development using the PostgreSQL node-postgres smart driver.

 To start building your application, make sure you have met the [prerequisites](../#prerequisites).